 —Amelia Dunlop, chief experience officer, Deloitte Digital124

-Infrastructure investments should focus on flexible, adaptable technology and using data insights to create AI-powered personalized interventions.
+Infrastructure investments should focus on flexible, adaptable technology and using data insights to create AI-powered personalised interventions.
 This usually requires access to workflow for training models directly on human responses and proposed interventions.
-Most analytical infrastructure exists outside of health care workflow, and partnerships are often required.
+Most analytical infrastructure exists outside of health care workflow and partnerships are often required.

-AI-powered insights at an individual level require individualized interventions and tests—exponentially straining legal and regulatory review processes not designed for rapid and personalized, multivariate testing.
-AI methods also often struggle to support documentation and validation processes designed for population-level intervention programs.
+AI-powered insights at an individual level require individualised interventions and tests—exponentially straining legal and regulatory review processes not designed for rapid and personalised, multivariate testing.
+AI methods also often struggle to support documentation and validation processes designed for population-level intervention programmes.
 Investments in AI and data technology should be coupled with innovations in legal and regulatory review processes (often improved through a different application of AI).

-Finally, data security is a dominant concern for health consumers, and it should remain front and center for health care and life science organizations.
+Finally, data security is a dominant concern for health consumers and it should remain front and centre for health care and life science organisations.
 With so many new and evolving sources of data, we need methods and technologies that protect that data and predict and prevent attacks.
-While minimizing risk, organizations also need to be sensitive to the ethical use of health data.
+While minimising risk, organisations also need to be sensitive to the ethical use of health data.

 Partnerships are a pillar in transforming 21st century health care.
-They call for a joint approach to solving problems while empowering the consumer at the center of the health care ecosystem.
-They should also involve the communities where patients live, work, and play.125
+They call for a joint approach to solving problems while empowering the consumer at the centre of the health care ecosystem.
+They should also involve the communities where patients live, work and play.125

-Community organizations and patient advocates can help address social determinants of health and structural issues.
-They are a trusted voice that brings unique insights about the populations they serve and can drive human-centered solutions to health challenges.
+Community organisations and patient advocates can help address social determinants of health and structural issues.
+They are a trusted voice that brings unique insights about the populations they serve and can drive human-centred solutions to health challenges.

 Strategic business partnerships

 Strategic business partners elevate the whole to a sum greater than its parts.
-For example, when CVS acquired Aetna, the retailer combined its knowledge of consumer behavior with the insurer’s data warehouse containing rich information on health care costs, quality, and utilization patterns.
-The result was both optimization of care delivery and consumer engagement.126 Also, consider the brand permission that strategic partners bring to the relationship—specifically, do they have the trust of consumers and the public?
+For example, when CVS acquired Aetna, the retailer combined its knowledge of consumer behaviour with the insurer’s data warehouse containing rich information on health care costs, quality and utilisation patterns.
+The result was both optimisation of care delivery and consumer engagement.126 Also, consider the brand permission that strategic partners bring to the relationship—specifically, do they have the trust of consumers and the public?

 Researchers can help identify promising technologies and develop new methods for applying research findings to health problems.
 Their breadth and depth of research may help determine the likely success of approaches.
 Researchers are also training the next generation of talent and can be a great resource for acquiring new talent.